ulfschneider/ulf.website/content/posts/reading/2020-03-01-the-shape-of-design.md

 … our collective ideas advance with the same limitations.

-… Our magicians—our Henry Fords, our Billie Holidays, our Gutenbergs, Disneys, and Marie Curies—do not stand on the inside of what is possible and push; they imagine what is just outside of what we deem possible and pull us towards their vision of what is better.
+… Our magicians – our Henry Fords, our Billie Holidays, our Gutenbergs, Disneys, and Marie Curies – do not stand on the inside of what is possible and push; they imagine what is just outside of what we deem possible and pull us towards their vision of what is better.

 … the primary position in conversation is the one listening rather than the speaker …